dylanthackeray/toronto_flood_cat_model/METHODOLOGY.md

 This project did not begin as a Bayesian model.

 The initial approach was a Monte Carlo simulation using point estimates and confidence intervals.
-While this produced reasonable outputs, it became clear that the uncertainty was not being handled coherently.
-Confidence intervals were applied after estimation, rather than being integrated into the data-generating process itself.
+While this produced reasonable outputs, uncertainty was not being handled coherently.
+Confidence intervals were applied after estimation rather than integrated into the generative process.

-**This raised a key issue:**
-extreme value problems are fundamentally driven by uncertainty, especially in the tail, yet the modeling framework treated parameters as fixed.
+This raised a key issue: extreme value problems are fundamentally driven by uncertainty, especially in the tail, yet parameters were treated as fixed.

 The shift to a Bayesian approach addressed this directly.

-Instead of relying on single estimates, parameters are treated as distributions.
-This allows uncertainty in frequency (λ) and severity (σ, ξ) to propagate naturally into simulated flood outcomes.
-In particular, uncertainty in the shape parameter (ξ) is explicitly represented, rather than hidden behind point estimates.
+Instead of single estimates, parameters are treated as distributions.
+This allows uncertainty in frequency (λ) and severity (σ, ξ) to propagate naturally into simulated outcomes.
+In particular, uncertainty in the shape parameter (ξ) is explicitly represented.

-The result is not just a model that fits historical data, but one that captures a range of plausible future scenarios, including events that have not yet been observed.
+The result is not just a model that fits historical data, but one that represents a range of plausible futures, including unobserved extremes.

-**This perspective is central to the project:**
-the goal is not to eliminate uncertainty, but to model it explicitly and carry it through the entire system.
+The goal is not to eliminate uncertainty, but to model it explicitly and propagate it through the system.

 ---